 Cut down on your financial losses and sell your books as soon as you can.
 One, to beat out competition, and two, to widen your potential buyers (because you never know when a book might stop being taught).
 However, wait until your final exam to do so just in case you need to refresh your memory on something an author said right before your big test.

 Some people think they’re going to go back one day and reread a book, but as lovely as this idea sounds, I can honestly say that will rarely, if ever, happen.
 Unless it’s Harry Potter or Game of Thrones, you’re not going to reread it.
-Those scholarly reads look great on a bookshelf, but after a long day’s work, you’re going to find you just want something fun to read in the evenings.
-Unless it’s a reference book that you’ll actually need for work one day, do yourself a favor and get rid of it now rather than later.
+Those scholarly reads look great on a bookshelf.
+But after a long day’s work, you’re going to find you just want something fun (or new) to read in the evenings.
+Unless it’s a reference book that you’ll actually need for work one day, do yourself a favor.
+You will save money in college if you get rid of it now rather than later.
 Your back and knees will thank you next time you move.

 Move Off Campus As Soon As Possible